Ayaazshekhani/AyaazShekhani/README.md

 **Data Analyst | Machine Learning Engineer | AI Enthusiast**

 💡 Passionate about transforming raw data into actionable insights and building AI-powered solutions that solve real-world problems.
-With 1 year of **hands-on experience** in data analysis across organizations such as CollegeTips.in and Edunet Foundation, I combine technical expertise with business acumen to create impactful projects.
+With **1 year of hands-on experience** in data analysis across organizations such as **CollegeTips.in** and **Edunet Foundation**, I combine technical expertise with business acumen to create impactful projects.

 ---